eclipse-jdtls/eclipse.jdt.ls/README.md

 Running from the command line
 ------------------------------
-1. Choose a connection type from "Managing connection types" section below, and then set those environment variables in your terminal prior to continuing
+1. Choose a connection type from "Managing connection types" section below, and then set those environment variables in your terminal or specify them as system properties with `-D` prior to continuing

 2. Make sure to build the server using the steps above in the "Building from command line" section